 Protecting Your Home This Winter

-Prevent Water Damage: If temperatures are expected to drop below freezing, a few important steps can help avoid a costly problem that can occur if pipes freeze and burst.
-Turn your thermostat to at least 68 degrees, close any windows near exposed pipes, open the cabinet doors that house any pipes to allow the warm air to circulate around them, and allow a faucet to drip slowly with lukewarm water.
+Freezing temperatures can result in freezing pipes.
+A few simple ways to prevent that is to turn your thermostat to at least 68 degrees, close any windows near exposed pipes, open the cabinet doors that house any pipes and allow a faucet to drip slowly with lukewarm water.

 If one of your pipes freeze, thaw it starting with the end closest to the faucet so that the water can drip out when it starts to melt.
 If the pipe bursts, shut off the water and minimize the moisture and mold damage by removing as much water as possible.
 Click here for more information.

 Outdoor winter preparation looks a lot like of preparing for any major storm.
 Check the roof for missing or damaged shingles, clear the gutters and make sure there are no leaks.
 Clear your walkways of debris and make sure you can move about outside your house safely, even after ice forms.
 Having some sand or salt on hand for icy walkways is a good idea.

 Ice and snow as well as the wind can weaken tree branches and cause them to come crashing down on your home or car, so take some time to trim trees and remove dead branches.
 Repair any broken steps or handrails long before they become a hazard to your family or guests.
 And prevent cold air from coming in or warm air from escaping by checking the weather stripping and caulking cracks near windows and doors.
 Click here for more information.

 A little extra time spent in late fall or early winter to prepare your home and property from the extreme cold and winter weather is time well spent.
 Changing seasons for your house is a lot like changing over your closet from tank tops to sweatshirts, you’re always grateful you’ve done it.